-- Removing a node causes pod migration.
-This may affect the services provided by the pods running on the node.
-Therefore, we recommend that you remove a node only when fewer services are in demand.
+- Removing nodes involves Pod migration.
+This may negatively affect the services provided by the Pods.
+We recommend that you remove nodes during off-peak hours.

-- Removing a node may cause unintended risks.
-We recommend that you back up your data in advance and exercise caution when performing this action.
+- Unexpected events may occur when you remove nodes.
+We recommend that you back up data in advance and exercise caution when performing this action.

 - Only Worker nodes can be removed.

-Note You must ensure that other nodes in the Kubernetes cluster have sufficient resources to run the pods that you want to migrate.
+Note Make sure that the other nodes in the cluster have sufficient resources to run the Pods.

 kubectl drain node-nameNote The node-name parameter must be in the format of your-region-name.node-id.

-- your-region-name indicates the name of the region where your cluster resides.
+- your-region-name indicates the name of the region where your cluster is located.

 - node-id indicates the ID of the ECS instance in which the node to be removed resides.
 For example, cn-hanghzou.i-xxx.

-- In the left-side navigation pane under Kubernetes, choose .
+- In the left-side navigation pane, choose Nodes page. to go to the

-- Under the target cluster, select the target node, and choose
+- In the target cluster, select the target node and choose Remove Node page.

-- Optional: Select the Release ECS at the Same Time check box to permanently release the ECS instance where the node resides.
+- Optional: Select Release ECS Instance to permanently release the ECS instance where the node resides.

 - Click OK.